eure-kai/eure-kai/README.md

 - 👋 Hi, I’m @eure-kai.
-I'm a rising 9th Grader (freshman).
+I'm a rising 9th Grader at BCA.
 - 👀 Academics I'm interested in: Math (comp math), Science, History, Languages and Cultures
 - 👀 Other things I like to do: Coding, Playing games, Practicing my instrument
-- 🌱 I know Python and I'm currently learning Java.
-I'm hoping to learn C++ in the future.
+- 🌱 Python: ✅, Java: 🏫 (learning)
-- 🚀 Goals: Having fun and being successful in HS and beyond
+- 🚀 Goals: Learn C++, Have fun and be successful in HS and beyond

 <!---
 eure-kai/eure-kai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.